-With her mother sick and bed-bound, rent overdue, and the threat of eviction the next morning, Billie raced through the snow, coatless, begging club owners for just a chance to dance, hoping to scare up just enough money to get by.
+With her mother sick and bed-bound, rent overdue, and the threat of eviction the next morning, Billie raced through the snow, coatless, begging club owners for only a chance to dance — hoping to scare up just enough money to get by.
 Instead, she was told to sing.
 By the end of the night, she left with $57 (nearly $900 in today’s value, adjusting for inflation) and a weekly job as a singer.

 Soon after the movie’s release, Holiday’s home was again raided, she was arrested for drug possession, and sent to prison.
-Her influence while inside apparently didn’t fade, and upon her release, she made a comeback concert at Carnegie Hall, selling out the prestigious venue and drawing great praise from critics and fans.
+Her influence while inside apparently didn’t fade — a testament to her lasting impact, and upon her release, she made a comeback concert at Carnegie Hall, selling out the prestigious venue and drawing great praise from critics and fans.
 Though her comeback was a striking success, the sales of her albums slowed, and the effects of drugs & heavy drinking began to show.
 Soon, a career-wounding blow would lose Billie the vast majority of her performing ability.